 What is the Early Start Denver Model (ESDM)?

 The ESDM is an early intervention model designed to target the key features of autism of children under the age of 5 years.
-Autism Queensland is also the only provider in Queensland with staff qualified to deliver this evidence-based intervention.

 How does it work?

 The ESDM involves intensive teaching within a play-based curriculum with relationship-focused routines and strategies (KU Children’s Services, 2011).
 It is supported by principles of developmental psychology and the pivotal response treatment component of Applied Behaviour Analysis.

 It draws upon several different but complementary approaches, including the Denver model (Rogers et al 1986), Rogers and Pennington’s model of autism as a disorder of social motivation (1991), and Dawson and colleagues’ model of autism as a disorder of social motivation (2004).